 The flowers of this tree are very popular with bees, butterflies and other pollinators.
 Since it blooms early in the year it is a great early source of nectar.
 It is also the larval host plant for the Giant Swallowtail butterfly, so if you see caterpillars on your plant, don't throw them off!
 Although you may need to protect very young trees so they don't get eaten to death before they are large enough to support these beautiful insects.

-Harvesting Bitter orange or Flying Dragon (Poncirus trifoliata).
+Harvesting Bitter Orange (Poncirus trifoliata).

 Once collected its best to store the fruits in the refrigerator for at least two weeks as this will increase the juice yield.
 Fresh fruits produce only small amounts.

-Culinary Uses of Bitter orange or Flying Dragon (Poncirus trifoliata).
+Culinary Uses of Bitter Orange (Poncirus trifoliata).

 The juice is very rich in vitamin C but is very bitter.
 It can be used fresh in a similar way to lemons although some people like to dilute it first.
 It can be used to make very refreshing drinks, added to cocktails or flavor ice cream.
 A good addition to lemon style salad dressings.
 Fruits contain a large number of seeds so processing them is time consuming.
 However they are commonly used to make English style marmalade which is far more bitter than the sweet American style.
 The peal can also be dried and used as a flavoring or to make herbal teas and liqueurs as well as a condiment.

-Medical uses of Bitter orange or Flying Dragon (Poncirus trifoliata).
+Medical uses of Bitter Orange (Poncirus trifoliata).

 A strongly medicinal tree.
 The stem bark is used to treat colds but mostly its the fruit that are used as they contain a number of active constituents.
 Both ripe and unripe fruits are used once the seeds are removed the whole remaining fruit is used.
 Unripe fruits have a stronger effect than the ripe ones so treatment and dosage will depend on the severity of the case.
 It is used to treat many digestive issues including constipation - as a laxative - abdominal distention and heartburn.
 It is effective in removing stagnancy in the gut and cleansing to increase vital energy through the spleen and stomach.
 It is also used to help prolapse of the uterus, rectum and stomach as well as constricted sensation in the chest.
 The peal both fresh and dried are used to improve appetite and may help with weight loss.
 Externally applied to the skin it helps reduce inflammation especially around the eyes.

-Other uses of Bitter orange or Flying Dragon (Poncirus trifoliata).
+Other uses of Bitter Orange (Poncirus trifoliata).

 Due to the extreme hardiness of this plant the rootstock is often used to graft other species of citrus for making more desirable cultivars.